Andrej Babiš: Personal life

 Babiš lives in Průhonice, where he had a luxury villa built in 2004, and owns several other properties there as well.

 Babiš's first wife was physician Beata (later Beatrice) Adamičová, a schoolmate, whom he married in the 1970s.
 They had two children, Adriana (born 1979) and Andrej (born 1982), both of whom were involved in the Stork's Nest case.
 Since 2007 Adriana has been married to Agrofert manager Martin Bobek.

 Since the 1990s Babiš has lived with his former secretary Monika Herodesová (born 1974), with whom he has two children, Vivien and Frederik.
 Both Monika and her brother Martin Herodes were also involved in the Stork's Nest case.

-In 2013 Monika changed her surname to Babišová, and they married in 2017.
+In 2013, Monika changed her surname to Babišová, and they married in 2017.
+The couple split in April 2024.
 Babiš holds dual citizenship of the Czech Republic and Slovakia.
 He gained Czech citizenship in 2000 by declaration, while maintaining his Slovak citizenship by descent as both of his parents are Slovak citizens.
+Babiš repeatedly declared himself to be a Czech national.
+During the campaign for the 2023 presidential election, he stated: "I'm not a Slovak, I'm a Czech."

 In 2019, Babiš described himself as irreligious but spiritual, referring to the cosmos as a source of inspiration.
 During the campaign for the 2023 Czech presidential election, he declared himself as an occasional church-goer with a devotion to the Infant Jesus of Prague.
 These claims were disputed by commentators and the media as a part of mobilisation campaign aimed at the religious electorate.